Approov Go-Live Checklist

 1.4 Approov Token Check Fails for Expired Tokens: Even if the Approov token has a valid signature it must not pass the check if the token has expired.
 The request must not be trusted and an error response must be returned.

 1.5 Approov Token Check Fails for Invalid Signatures: You can use the Approov CLI to generate invalid tokens, see docs.
 Then use cURL, Insomnia or Postman to build and send the requests as if it was your mobile app.
-Some examples of using cURL requests with Approov tokens can be found here.
-Replace the url with your own one and the token with the one you generated with the Approov CLI.
+See some examples of using cURL requests with Approov tokens.
+Replace the URL with your own one and the token with the one you generated with the Approov CLI.
 Another option is to use a mobile app not registered with the Approov cloud service, because it will always get invalid Approov tokens.

 1.6 Approov Token Check has a Bypass Mode: Bypass mode means the token check is performed but the request always succeeds, even when no token is presented.
 This is especially useful for when going to production for the first time with Approov until you are confident the traffic is being properly attested, and that all versions of the app being used have Approov integrated.
 This can also be used to temporarily bypass checks in an emergency situation.

-2.3 Enable Approov Monitoring on APIs for Email Warnings when Pins Change: Relevant docs here.
+2.3 Enable Approov Monitoring on APIs for Email Warnings when Pins Change: See API monitoring.

 2.4 Process in Place to Ensure Backend Operations Know About Pinning: Ensure that the team is aware that any rotation of certificates that changes the public key will require new pins to be pushed out to apps beforehand to avoid any downtime.
-Attempt to use the same public key on normal renewals where possible.
-Relevant docs here.
+Attempt to use the same public key on renewals where possible, see Managing Dynamic Pinning.

 Issues related to the Approov mobile app integration.